eve-spyglass/spyglass/README.md

 Yes it does.
 If you don't want to this, use a firewall to forbid it.
 Provi I looks for a new version at startup and loads dynamic infomation (i.e., jump bridge routes) from home.
 It will run without this connection but some functionality will be limited.

+Both of these actions route to amazon s3 servers requesting data.

+NO DATA IS SENT FROM YOU TO ME!

 **Provi I does not find my chatlogs or is not showing changes to chat when it should.
 What can I do?**